FTC Settles Enforcement Actions Relating to Privacy Shield Certifications

 Salary History Bans Continue to Gain Momentum Across the Country (AL, IL, NJ, NY, MO, OH)

-- Effective January 6, 2020, employers in New York will be prohibited from requesting, requiring or relying on wage or salary history from applicants or current employees seeking employment, continued employment or promotion.
+- Effective January 6, 2020, employers in New York will be prohibited from requesting, requiring or relying on wage or salary history from candidates or current employees seeking employment, continued employment or promotion.
 On July 10, 2019, New York’s governor signed the Salary History Bill, broadening the state’s Equal Pay Act.
-Employers cannot require applicants to reveal salary history as a condition of consideration for a position and cannot request salary history information from an applicant’s former employer.
+Employers cannot require candidates to reveal salary history as a condition of consideration for a position and cannot request salary history information from an candidate’s former employer.
 The law also prohibits refusal to hire or retaliation based on failure to provide wage or salary information.
-Applicants and employees may volunteer their salary history, and, if so, the employer may take it into consideration.
+Candidates and employees may volunteer their salary history, and, if so, the employer may take it into consideration.
 Employers with employees in New York City should note this new state law imposes additional restrictions than those of the New York City salary history ban.

 Employers in these locations should review and update their hiring practices and job applications to comply with these new laws.